Assessing What We Really Need To Lose To Catch UpUK classroom scene demonstrating assessing what we really need to lose to catch up in practice

 The pandemic forced us to confront the shortcomings of traditional education and highlighted the need for a more relevant, human-centred approach.
 By embracing change and prioritising the skills that truly matter, schools can prepare students for a future filled with uncertainty and opportunity.

-In practise, this means shifting our assessment focus.
+In practice, this means shifting our assessment focus.
 Instead of rushing to cover missed curriculum content, try these approaches: First, conduct skills audits that identify what students gained, not just what they missed.
-Ask pupils to demonstrate their pandemic-era learning through digital portfolios or peer teaching sessions.
+Ask learners to demonstrate their pandemic-era learning through digital portfolios or peer teaching sessions.

 The pandemic forced us to question fundamental assumptions about teaching and learning.
 Now, as schools settle into new routines, we must identify which pre-2020 practices no longer serve our students.
 The courage to abandon outdated methods is just as important as adopting new ones.